PyO3/pyo3/python3-sys/README.md

 ====================

 [Rust](http://www.rust-lang.org/) FFI declarations for Python 3.
-Supports the PEP 384 stable ABI.
+Supports the PEP 384 stable ABI for Python 3.3 or higher.

 ---